-Hawaii Pacific Health is proud to offer the Dr. Ornish’s Program for Reversing Heart Disease™ (Ornish Reversal Program), which is a unique and innovative approach to prevent, stop and even reverse heart disease and significantly improve other chronic conditions.
+Hawaii Pacific Health is proud to offer the Dr. Ornish’s Program for Reversing Heart Disease™ (Ornish Lifestyle Medicine Program), which is a unique and innovative approach to prevent, stop and even reverse heart disease and significantly improve other chronic conditions.

-The Ornish Reversal Program is designed for people who want to:
+The Ornish Lifestyle Medicine Program is designed for people who want to:

 - Prevent, stop, or reverse heart disease

 - Learn lifestyle changes to help manage diabetes, hypertension, heart disease and other chronic conditions

 - Lessen dependence on medications

 The Ornish Lifestyle Medicine Program Focuses on Four Program Elements

 Our certified clinical team guides program participants through an experiential journey consisting of: